virgesmith/pico-crypto-key/README.md

 ## Update v1.4.0

 - Updates pico SDK to v2.0
-- Adds support for Pico2 (both ARM and RISC-V) and compare performance
+- Adds support for Pico2 (both ARM and RISC-V) and compares performance
+- Board configurations are now set in [`config/boards.toml`](config/boards.toml) - this allows use of multiple/different SDKs and toolchains per board

 ### Performance comparison